dsc-courses/dsc80-2023-wi/syllabus.md

 exams themselves test for conceptual understanding).

 Projects are due bi-weekly.
-However, the week *before* a project is due, there will (usually) be a *project checkpoint*.
+However, the week *before* a project is due, there will often be a *project checkpoint*.
 This checkpoint will ensure that you\'re on-track to complete the project on time, and should (hopefully) be a source of easy points.